rohan-g0re/Leetcode/Neetcode/Trees/2_diameter_of_BT.md

         global_max = max (global_max, left + right);

-        // return the best DEPTH (not diameter) till now return 1 + max(left, right);
+        // return the best DEPTH (not diameter) till now + 1 BCOZ you also need to add the root as a node in the path return 1 + max(left, right);
     }
 public: